 When shopping for a new car, it’s essential to understand the dealer invoice price to ensure you’re getting the best deal possible.
-This ultimate guide to dealer invoice price lookup will provide you with all the information you need to negotiate with confidence and save money on your next car purchase.
+This guide will show you how to look up the dealer invoice price, and will provide you with all the information you need to negotiate with confidence.

 What is Dealer Invoice Price?

 Dealer invoice price refers to the amount a car dealership pays to the manufacturer for a vehicle.
 It’s important to know this price because it can serve as a valuable tool in negotiating the final cost of a car.
-By understanding the dealer invoice price, you can have a better idea of a fair price for the vehicle you’re interested in.
+By understanding the dealer invoice price, you can have a better idea of a fair price for the vehicle you’re thinking of buying.

 Franchised car dealerships buy their inventory directly from their manufacturers.
 Similarly to you and I, dealers “floor plan” their purchases.
 Floor plan is industry jargon for “finance,” and it means that dealerships take out loans to pay for all of the vehicles you see on their lot, just like most consumers do when they finance the purchase of a new vehicle.